Strings in Go

 String concatenation

-There are multiple ways to perform string concatenation in Go language.
+There are multiple ways to perform string concatenation in the Go language.
 Let’s look at a couple of them.

 package main